During a recession, your priorities as a SaaS CFO shift somewhat.

 This is achieved by using AI to generate granular financial reports, allowing you to instantly identify what’s working and what’s not.

-We already touched on a significant cash-drain for many SaaS organisations–the monthly close.
+We already touched on a significant cash-drain for many SaaS organizations–the monthly close.

 A few other common cash thieves include failed payments from manual processing, poor fund allocation due to high budget variance, and wasted time from manual reporting and forecasting.